GlemNL/LLMod/README.md

 LLMod monitors Discord channels for disrespectful content and helps maintain a positive community atmosphere.
 It uses Large Language Models to analyze messages and conversation patterns, providing intelligent moderation capabilities.

+## Work in Progress

+⚠️ Note: This project is under active development

+LLMod is currently in early development, and many improvements are needed:

+- The current moderation action is limited to posting warning messages to users who violate community standards

+- Future updates will include:
+  - Configurable moderation actions (message deletion, timeouts, bans, etc.)
+  - Better conversation tracking and context awareness
+  - User reputation system
+  - ...

+If you're interested in contributing to any of these features, please check the open issues or submit a pull request!
 ## Features

 - **Smart Content Moderation**: Detects disrespectful messages using powerful LLMs